Haukar History, Family Crest & Coats of Arms

 The name Haukar finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a hawker, or someone who held land in exchange for providing hawks to a lord.
 The surname Haukar is derived from the Old English word hafocere, which means falconer or hawker.

 Early Origins of the Haukar family

 The surname Haukar was first found in Northumberland.
-The Hundredorum Rolls of 1273 list some of the early variations of the name: John le Haueker in Wiltshire; and Hugh le Haukere in Cambridgeshire
+The Hundredorum Rolls of 1273 list some of the early variations of the name: John le Haueker in Wiltshire; and Hugh le Haukere in Cambridgeshire.

 Important Dates for the Haukar family

 This web page shows only a small excerpt of our Haukar research.
-Another 115 words (8 lines of text) are included under the topic Early Haukar History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Haukar History in all our PDF Extended History products and printed products wherever possible.